-83. The NPPF seeks to prevent new and existing development from contributing to or being put at risk from or being adversely affected by unacceptable levels of soil, air or water pollution.
-Where necessary, potential land contamination should be subject to adequate site investigation and remediation.

-84. The application site is located in an area where there were former brick works (Kinson Pottery) and associated areas of excavation.
+- 94. The NPPF seeks to prevent new and existing development from contributing to, or being put at risk from, or being adversely affected by unacceptable levels of soil, air or water pollution.
+Where necessary, potential land contamination should be subject to adequate site investigation and remediation. - 95.
+The application site is located in an area where there were former brick works (Kinson Pottery) and associated areas of excavation.
 Consequently, there is the potential for contamination to exist at the site.
-A full contaminated land condition is therefore attached, and it will be necessary for site investigations and potential remediation measures to be reported and dealt with prior to works at the site.
+A full contaminated land condition is therefore proposed to be imposed, and it will be necessary for site investigations and potential remediation measures to be reported and dealt with prior to the commencement of any demolition and construction works at the site.
 The Council's Contaminated Land Officer has advised that there is no objection to the proposed development subject to the imposition of such a condition.